shlomi1993/endiadns/README.md

 The difference between different operating systems (Mac, Unix, Windows) is also expressed in the encoding method of different characters.
 In this part we focused on the difference in saving a file in Little and Big Endians, and the difference in encoding a line-break character.
 This solution contains an implementation a program that gets file name and create a new file according to the given flags.

+You can find the solution in ex2_solution dictionary.